Bikram Keshari Barma

 Bikram Keshari Barma (ବିକ୍ରମ କେଶରୀ ବର୍ମା) (25 May 1940 – 5 June 2021) was an Indian politician, educationist, social worker, and writer from the state of Odisha.
 He served as a member of the 13th Odisha Legislative Assembly representing the Mahanga constituency.

-He is remembered as a multi-faceted personality—a committed teacher, thoughtful writer, and passionate social reformer.
-His legacy lives on in the institutions he helped build, the literature he created, and the people he inspired through his dedication to public service.

 Early life and education

 Barma was born on May 25, 1940 in the village of Mouda, located in Cuttack, then part of British India, to Late Rai Charan Barma.
 He pursued higher education, earning multiple degrees including M.A. and B.Ed., which equipped him for a career in academia, social service, and politics.

 Personal life

 Barma was married to Smt.
 Jachi Routray.
 He was interested in reading, writing, and social service, with a focus on organizing farmers and teachers.
 He contributed significantly to rural education by helping establish several colleges and schools in Cuttack and Balasore districts and was highly regarded for his contributions to rural education in Odisha.